 Forty-five per cent of the total village population subsists on a family expenditure of less than Rs 50 per month.
 They may be regarded as living below the poverty line.
-Another half of the total poulation has roughly a monthly expenditure of Rs 50 to Rs 150 and these may be able to meet their needs at the minimum human subsistence standards and may be regarded to be living with a certain modium of conforts.
+Another half of the total poulation has roughly a monthly expenditure of Rs 50 to Rs 150 and these may be able

-Those who have doubts about the correctness of the reading of the economic situation in the rural areas of Uttar Pradesh portraydo in these pages, would be instantly silenced only if they could just walk into some of the houses, particularly in the villages of eastern districts of the State, and see the extent of possessions of the people and their living conditions for themselves.
-There are many a family which do not get two square meals every day that passed
+Those who have doubts about the correctness of the reading of the economic situation in the rural areas of Uttar Pradesh portrayed in these pages, would be instantly silenced only if they could just walk into some of the houses, particularly in the villages of eastern districts of the State, and see the extent of possessions of the people and their living conditions for themselves.
+There are many a family which do not get two square meals every day that passes!

 A proposal to impose a fresh direct tax on the agriculturists also involves a blatant contradiction in our policies.
-Since Independence, we have been extending all sorts of subsidies to the agriculturists, isg and small, on the premise that an average agriculturist is not in a position to pay or pay faily for the resource facilities or other benefits that he seeks or should be made available to him.
-For example, today Government grants subsidies on construction of minor irrigation works like maxonry wells, purchase of implements or particular kinds of fertilizers, and of insecticides or provision of other plant protection measures, etc. Now, either our policy or advancing grants has been ill-conceived all along, or the present proposal has not been given sufficient throught and should be abandoned.
-In the opinion of all those who can claim to know the village and peasant intimately, the latter is the case: the propoal to increase land revenue needs reconsideration.
+Since Independence, we have been extending all sorts of subsidies to the agriculturists, big and small, on the premise that an average agriculturist is not in a position to pay or pay fully for the resource facilities or other benefits that he seeks or should be made available to him.
+For example, today Government grants subsidies on construction of minor irrigation works like masonry wells, purchase of implements or particular kinds of fertilizers, and of insecticides or provision of other plant protection measures, etc. Now, either our policy or advancing grants has been ill-conceived all along, or the present proposal has not been given sufficient thought and should be abandoned.
+In the opinion of all those who can claim to know the village and peasant intimately, the latter is the case: the proposal to increase land revenue needs reconsideration.

 The capacity of the peasantry to bear fresh financial burden can be assessed from yet another angle, viz. there is a definite deterioration in the health or physical standards of our people.
-During the British days, the rules, of recruitment to the Army laid down that the person selected shall have attained a minimum height of 5' 6', a chest of 32''-34'' and a weight of 125 fbs.
-It is learnt that there are very few youngmen in Uttar Pradesh today who fulfil these requirements; so the Army Headquarters that to relax the above minimum qualifications by 2'' in height, 1'' in chest and 5 to 101bs in weight.
+During the British days, the rules, of recruitment to the Army laid down that the person selected shall have attained a minimum height of 5' 6", a chest of 32"-34" and a weight of 125 lbs.
+It is learnt that there are very few youngmen in Uttar Pradesh today who fulfil these requirements; so the Army Headquarters had to relax the above minimum qualifications by 2" in height, 1" in chest and 5 to 101 bs in weight.
 Whether any such relaxation has been made in the case of other States also, is more than I can say.

-We have succeeded in controlling the epidemics with the result that dealt rates since Independence have considerably decreased and expectation of life at birth considerably increased.
-The deterioration in physical standards can, therefore, be explained only on one assumption, viz lack of nourishing food.
+We have succeeded in controlling the epidemics with the result that death rates since Independence have considerably decreased and expectation of life at birth considerably increased.
+The deterioration in physical standards can, therefore, be explained only on one assumption, viz. lack of nourishing food.
 It would seem that, despite implementation of two Five-Year Plans, consumption of nourishing food in Uttar Pradesh per capita has gone down.
 It is obvious that either we have not been able to produce our nutrition at the rate at which the population of the State has increased, or, owing to a change in social values, we have economised on food and diverted the savings to luxuries or articles of ostentation.
 The latter can be true, at best, only of a fraction of the population.